joelparkerhenderson/source-code-management/README.md

 I would love to have a monorepo, although I'd advocate for branch-based rather than trunk-based development.

   * Yes, merges can be their own kind of hell, but they impose that cost on the one making breaking changes, rather than everyone else.

+If tech's biggest names use a monorepo, should we do the same?

+  * Some of tech’s biggest names use a monorepo, including Google, Facebook, Twitter, and others.
+Surely if these companies all use a monorepo, the benefits must be tremendous, and we should all do the same, right?
+Wrong!

+  * Why?
+Because, at scale, a monorepo must solve every problem that a polyrepo must solve, with the downside of encouraging tight coupling, and the additional herculean effort of tackling VCS scalability.

+  * Thus, in the medium to long term, a monorepo provides zero organizational benefits, while inevitably leaving some of an organization’s best engineers with a wicked case of PTSD (manifested via drooling and incoherent mumbling about git performance internals).

 ## Git vs. Subversion vs. CVS vs. Perforce etc.